Astanababa: Astana Baba Mausoleum

 The complex — primarily, a set of four domed rooms — has been progressively expanded over the centuries.
 The entrance portal leads into a hall, before two successive pairs of domed rooms: the first pair is believed to be the oldest constructions, and contain a tomb and mosque.
 Beyond, comes the second pair constructed c.
 19th century, containing two tombs each and known as the Kizlyar-Bibi Mausoleum.
 Identities of all the buried people remain unknown; local tradition asserts Ibn Ali Nur, a local ruler of Balkh, to have constructed the mausoleum for his daughter..

+Dependencies

+Astanababa has three dependant rural settlements within its administrative boundaries: